-- 1) To keep an up to date inventory of the equipment, which includes jurisdiction assigned and its physical location for up to 3 years after the grant has been closed out. - Transfer ownership of equipment purchased with FY 2019 HSGP funds to jurisdictions in Region 1 at the direction of the Region 1 Board. - 3) If Equipment is purchased by Ingham County on behalf of a jurisdiction in Region 1, said equipment shall be the responsibility of that jurisdiction, not Ingham County. - 4) If equipment that has been purchased and transferred to a jurisdiction in Region 1 and is found to be ineligible on a State or Federal Audit, the jurisdiction to which it has been assigned shall reimburse Ingham County the amount State or Federal Auditors are requesting be returned. - 5) If equipment is misused by the jurisdiction to which it has been assigned, resulting in damage, destruction or an ineligible determination by auditors, that jurisdiction shall be financially responsible for the replacement of the equipment. - 6) Ingham County will only reimburse eligible items for Planning, Training, Equipment, and Exercise costs when provided with an approved AAF and appropriate required reimbursement paperwork.
+- 1) To keep an up to date inventory of the equipment, which includes jurisdiction assigned and its physical location for up to 3 years after the grant has been closed out. - 2) Transfer ownership of equipment purchased with FY 2019 HSGP funds to jurisdictions in Region 1 at the direction of the Region 1 Board. - 3) If Equipment is purchased by Ingham County on behalf of a jurisdiction in Region 1, said equipment shall be the responsibility of that jurisdiction, not Ingham County. - 4) If equipment that has been purchased and transferred to a jurisdiction in Region 1 and is found to be ineligible on a State or Federal Audit, the jurisdiction to which it has been assigned shall reimburse Ingham County the amount State or Federal Auditors are requesting be returned. - 5) If equipment is misused by the jurisdiction to which it has been assigned, resulting in damage, destruction or an ineligible determination by auditors, that jurisdiction shall be financially responsible for the replacement of the equipment. - 6) Ingham County will only reimburse eligible items for Planning, Training, Equipment, and Exercise costs when provided with an approved AAF and appropriate required reimbursement paperwork.

+The above agreement is agreed to and approved by the Region 1 Board Chair by his signature below.

+RESE REMONTE Printed Name

+Signature

+12-12-2019 Date

-The above agreement is agreed to and approved by the ne Region 1 Board Chair by his signature below.
-Printed Name Printed Name Signature Printed Name Printed Name 12-12-2019 Date The above agreement is agreed to and approved by Infor Region 1 Board.
-The individual or officer signing he or she is authorized to sign this agreement on behalf this agreement certifies by his or how signature 44-4 Bryan Crenshaw Printed Name Chairperson, County Board of Commissioners Title Signature Date The following jurisdictions in Region 1 agree to and an officer signing this agreement certifies by his or her sig agreement on behalf of the jurisdiction he or she representation.
-Printed Name mature that he or she is outhorized to sign 41: County Name Signature Date APPROVED AS TO FORM FOR COUNTY OF INGHAM COHL, STOKER & TOSKEY, P.C.
-By: Robert D. Townsend N:\Client\Ingham\Sheriff\Agreements\HSGP Agrs\2019\FY2019 Subrecipient Ing/Sheriff #19-005 Agreement - Region 1 sent to attorney.doc
+The above agreement is agreed to and approved by Ingham County, which will act as the fiduciary agent for Region 1 Board.
+The individual or officer signing this agreement certifies by his or her signature that he or she is authorized to sign this agreement on behalf of Ingham County.

+Bryan Crenshaw Printed Name

+Chairperson, County Board of Commissioners Title

+Signature

+The following jurisdictions in Region 1 agree to and approve the above agreement.
+The individual or officer signing this agreement certifies by his or her signature that he or she is authorized to sign this agreement on behalf of the jurisdiction he or she represents.

+Printed Name

+Title

+County Name

+Signature

+APPROVED AS TO FORM FOR COUNTY OF INGHAM COHL, STOKER & TOSKEY, P.C.

+By: ^(J) Robert D. Townsend

+N:\Client\Ingham\Sheriff\Agreements\HSGP Agrs\2019\FY2019 Subrecipient Agreement - Region 1 sent to attorney.doc Ing/Sheriff #19-005